Pounamu Pounamu - Witi Ihimaera

 $30.00

-This groundbreaking collection includes early seeds of The Whale Rider in the story “The Whale,” The Rope of Man in “Tangi,” and the character Simeon from Bulibasha, King of the Gypsies in “One Summer Morning.”
-Central themes of aroha (love), whanaungatanga (kinship), and manaakitanga (supporting each other) are woven throughout, exemplifying the values integral to Ihimaera’s storytelling.
+This groundbreaking collection includes early seeds of The Whale Rider in “The Whale,” The Rope of Man in “Tangi,” and the character Simeon from Bulibasha, King of the Gypsies in “One Summer Morning.”
+Themes of aroha (love), whanaungatanga (kinship), and manaakitanga (support) are woven throughout, reflecting the values at the heart of Ihimaera’s storytelling.

 • Debut collection by celebrated New Zealand author Witi Ihimaera

-• Over 50 years in print, a cornerstone of Maori and New Zealand literature
+• Over 50 years in print — a classic of Maori and New Zealand literature

-• Stories explore Maori life, culture, and perspectives
+• Stories vividly portray Maori life, culture, and community

-• Includes early inspirations for later works like The Whale Rider and Bulibasha
+• Includes early inspirations for The Whale Rider and Bulibasha

-• Highlights themes of aroha, whanaungatanga, and manaakitanga
+• Explores timeless themes of aroha, whanaungatanga, and manaakitanga

 Product Details: